dickhardt/email-verification-protocol/README.md

 - **6.4** - the RP verifies the KB is bound to the SD-JWT per XXX

-- **6.5** - the RP retrieves the TXT record for `email._webidentity` for the email domain, and the the value of the issuer in the record matches the `iss` in the SD-JWT just as the browser did in XX
+- **6.5** - the RP retrieves the TXT record for `email._web-identity` for the email domain, and the the value of the issuer in the record matches the `iss` in the SD-JWT just as the browser did in XX

-- **6.6** - the RP retrieves the `.well-known/webidentity` file for the issuer just as the browser did in XX
+- **6.6** - the RP retrieves the `.well-known/web-identity` file for the issuer just as the browser did in XX

 - **6.7** - the RP verifies SD-JWT using keys from the `jwks_uri` just as the browser did in XX